 Sole F63

-One of the first things you will notice about the Sole F63 is its size.
-For the price I was expecting something a bit smaller, but it’s a pleasant surprise.
-The tread feels wider and roomy with the added width providing a stable running platform.
-Standing on the treadmill I had plenty of room to spread out my towel, water, and tablet.
-And the overall control very much reminds me of the commercial treadmills I’ve run on for years.
-Nothing fancy but perfect for what I need.
+One of the initial standout features of the Sole F63 is its size.
+Considering the price point, I was pleasantly surprised by its spacious design.
+The treadmill deck feels wider and roomier, providing a stable running platform.
+Even standing on the treadmill, there’s ample space to place a towel, water bottle, and tablet.
+Moreover, the overall control layout reminds me of the commercial-grade treadmills I’ve used for years.
+It may not have all the fancy bells and whistles, but it’s perfect for my needs.

-Getting running on the Sole F63 is easy with the fairly simple control layout.
-The running tread is wide and long.
-And that base makes for a stable run, even when pushing on an incline.
-The tread is soft and I’d compare it to running on a commercial treadmill in the gym.
-There are softer options on the market.
-But for this price you really can’t complain.
+Getting started with your run on the Sole F63 is a breeze, thanks to the straightforward control layout.
+The running deck is both wide and long, ensuring a stable run, even when running on an incline.
+The cushioning on the deck is soft and comparable to what you’d find on a gym’s commercial treadmill.
+While there are softer options available in the market, it’s important to consider the competitive price point.

 Sole F65

-The F65 is the slightly bigger of the two treadmills.
-It’s 2 inches wide and 4 inches taller, and has a higher weight capacity of 350lbs (compared to 325lbs on the F63).
-This also provides a 2 inch wider running belt.
-So if you’re looking for space, this thing is roomy.
-The controls on the two models are identical.
-Except the F65 has a 1 inch larger backlit display.
+The F65 is the slightly larger of the two treadmill models.
+It’s 2 inches wider and 4 inches taller and boasts a higher weight capacity of 350lbs (compared to 325lbs on the F63).
+Additionally, it features a 2-inch wider running belt, making it exceptionally spacious.
+The control layout on both models is nearly identical, with the F65 offering a 1-inch larger backlit display.

 Below are pics of the two treadmills displays and videos of the Sole F63 vs F65 for you to compare.